wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 	- Click next . ![next](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC692021.gif)

 1. On the last page of the wizard, keep the default **Install the VM agent** selected.
 The steps in this topic do not utilize the VM agent but if you plan to keep this VM, the VM agent and extensions will allow you to enhance he CM.
-For more information on the VM agent, see [VM Agent and Extensions – Part <!-- deleted by customization 1](http://azure.microsoft.com/blog/2014/04/11/vm-agent-and-extensions-part-1/) --><!-- keep by customization: begin --> 1](http://www.windowsazure.cnblog/2014/04/11/vm-agent-and-extensions-part-1/) <!-- keep by customization: end -->.
+For more information on the VM agent, see [VM Agent and Extensions - Part 1](http://azure.microsoft.com/blog/2014/04/11/vm-agent-and-extensions-part-1/).
 One of the default extensions installed ad running is the “BGINFO” extension that displays on the VM desktop, system information such as internal IP and free drive space.

 1. Click complete . ![ok](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC660122.gif)